-Join the American Society for Engineering Education in Columbus, OH for the 124th Annual Conference & Exposition!
+Join the American Society for Engineering Education in Salt Lake City, UT for the 125th Annual Conference & Exposition!

 The ASEE Annual Conference and Exposition is the only conference dedicated to all disciplines of engineering education.
 It is committed to fostering the exchange of ideas, enhancing teaching methods and curriculum, and providing prime networking opportunities for engineering and technology education stakeholders such as deans, faculty members and industry and government representatives.

 For Aerospace Division session papers and presentations, Click Here

 The Aerospace Division of ASEE invites full-length and work-in-progress papers for the 2018 Annual Conference and Exposition (June 24-27, 2018, Salt Lake City, Utah).
 Educators as well as engineers and scientists in industry from across the world are invited to submit current papers on any relevant topic in aeronautical and aerospace engineering and technology education.

 The Aerospace Division will accept student papers that are authored and presented by students.
 It is possible for a faculty member to serve as a co-author.
 Qualified papers will be considered for the Aerospace Division Student Paper Awards.
 Each award will consist of a certificate and a stipend.

 The Aerospace Division will accept work-in-progress (short) papers that report on partially complete activities in any of the areas listed.
 Authors will have an opportunity to choose the work-in-progress designation at the time of submitting abstracts.

 1. Engineering Epistemologies (research on what constitutes engineering thinking and knowledge within social contexts now and into the future)